ethoinformatics/r-database-connections/SQL-from-R.md

 	> # Joining dataframes in R
 	> osav_join <- merge(os, av, by = "Obs.Sample.ID")
 	>
-	> # Note tha in the SQL version, you can choose particular fields to come from the left hand table
+	> # Note that in the SQL version, you can choose particular fields to come from the left hand table

+Once queries are completed, close the connection to the database.

+	> dbDisconnect(conn)

 SQLite